Testing Psychologist

 Position Description

-Madison Neuropsychological Services, LLC (MNS) is a well-respected group private practice in South Central Wisconsin.
-To better serve the neuropsychological evaluation needs of our community, MNS is seeking a WI- licensed or license-eligible psychologist to join as an associate in a group practice setting.
+Madison Neuropsychological Services, LLC (MNS) is a respected private practice located in South Central Wisconsin.
+To better meet the neuropsychological evaluation needs of our community, MNS is looking for a WI-licensed or license-eligible psychologist to join as an associate in a group practice setting.

 This is a W2 position.
 Competitive compensation is based upon a percentage of income received.

 The position is primarily assessment; however, there is the potential to maintain a small therapy caseload.
-For licensed psychologists, there is the possibility to utilize a psychometrist, if interested.
+For licensed psychologists, there is the possibility to supervise graduate-level students as well as utilize a psychometrist, if interested.

-Common referral questions include the following: Attention Deficit Hyperactivity Disorder, Specific Learning Disabilities, Autism Spectrum Disorder, Alcohol-Related Neurodevelopmental Disorders, as well as intellectual giftedness or delay, memory difficulties, and emotional/behavioral challenges.
+Common referral questions include issues such as Attention Deficit Hyperactivity Disorder, Specific Learning Disabilities, Autism Spectrum Disorder, Alcohol-Related Neurodevelopmental Disorders, as well as intellectual giftedness or delay, memory difficulties, and emotional/behavioral challenges.

 Duties and Responsibilities